 Cybersecurity threats are at an all-time high, and employees are among the weakest links when it comes to data security.
 This is because employees can be easily deceived by phishing scams, malware, spam emails, and other similar hacking attempts.
 Many companies are now prioritizing employee training to prevent data breaches.
-By raising awareness of the numerous types of threats and equipping workers with appropriate skills, data breaches can be significantly reduced in any organization.
+By raising understanding and response skills around the types of threats, data breaches can be significantly reduced in any organization.

 The key to a successful employee training program is being knowledgeable of your risk environment, dedicating enough resources, and is committed to raising awareness of cybersecurity threats.
 In this way, your team will be prepared to detect and respond to various types of risk in a manner that maintains data security.
 Getting started with a cybersecurity training program for employees is perhaps the biggest step that you’ll need to take.

-Here are critical elements that your cybersecurity training program should include so as to raise the appropriate awareness levels.
+Here are critical elements that your cybersecurity training for employees should include so as to eliminate company security risks.

 1. Develop A Dedicated Team To Facilitate Training

 Even with the most appropriate framework in place; you will have limited success without dedicating a team to carry out pivotal training tasks.
 In other words, you need to collaborate with various departments within the organization so as to cover all critical elements of your risk environment.
 Different departments may face varying levels of risk, which is why the training program should include a variety of platforms, resources, and personnel.
 This is the best way of covering all your bases and providing a holistic training program for your employees.